-Symptoms for IgA nephropathy do not occur at the beginning stages of the disease.
-IgA nephropathy is a progressive condition, and it can take decades before you experience any symptoms.
-Sometimes, during a routine screening your doctor may detect signs of IgA nephropathy.
-Symptoms of IgA nephropathy include:
+Symptoms for IgA nephropathy don’t occur at the beginning stages of the disease.
+Instead, it’s a progressive condition that can take decades to produce symptoms.
+Sometimes, during a routine screening your doctor may detect signs of IgA nephropathy, which include:

-Anyone at any age can get IgA nephropathy although it is more common in men.
+Anyone at any age can get IgA nephropathy although it’s more common in men.
 Caucasians and Asians also have a higher incidence of IgA nephropathy than other ethnic groups.

-It is still unknown how people develop IgA nephropathy and why IgA traps itself in the kidneys.
-In some cases IgA nephropathy can develop after a child or young adult has a viral infection of the upper respiratory or gastrointestinal tracts.
+It’s still unknown how people develop IgA nephropathy and why IgA traps itself in the kidneys.
+In some cases, it can develop after a child or young adult has a viral infection of the upper respiratory or gastrointestinal tracts.
 For some people, a genetic defect may be linked to the development of IgA nephropathy.

-Acute kidney failure or chronic kidney disease can occur due to IgA nephropathy.
-In some cases of IgA nephropathy, a person’s kidneys will stop functioning suddenly and then after a time will begin functioning again.
-For those who have IgA nephropathy that leads to chronic kidney disease, after time — years or even decades — their kidneys will slowly stop functioning.
-Whether there is acute kidney failure or kidney function stops after time, dialysis will be necessary.
-Dialysis acts as a replacement for the kidneys by filtering the waste and toxins from your blood through a dialysis machine.
-A kidney transplant can be considered for those who have progressed to end stage renal disease.
+Acute kidney failure or CKD can occur due to IgA nephropathy.
+In some cases, a person’s kidneys will stop functioning suddenly and then after a time will begin functioning again.
+For those who have IgA nephropathy that leads to CKD, after time — years or even decades — their kidneys will slowly stop functioning and a treatment such as dialysis or a kidney transplant will be necessary.

 IgA nephropathy cannot be prevented and has no cure.
 Some people are able to live with the disease without many complications.
-But half of the people who do get IgA nephropathy may progress to end stage renal disease.
+But half of the people who do get IgA nephropathy may progress to ESRD.
 Your doctor will work with you to help treat this condition and may recommend:

 Talk with your doctor about getting tested for IgA nephropathy and things you should and should not do if you’re diagnosed with the disease.